Home Learning Fun: How to Train Your Dragon Activities

 Bonus Fun: Test Your How to Train Your Dragon Knowledge!

-Read the Extract from How to Train Your Dragon on Busy Things and challenge your child to these How to Train Your Dragon themed activities:
+Read the interactive Extract from How to Train Your Dragon on Busy Things and challenge your child to these How to Train Your Dragon themed activities:

 ✅ Take the How to Train Your Dragon Comprehension Quiz on Busy Things.

-✅ How well do they Gobber the Belch or Snotface Snotlout?
+✅ How well do they know Gobber the Belch or Snotface Snotlout?
 Find out by creating How to Train Your Dragon character profiles.

 ✅ Try a How to Train Your Dragon grammar challenge (yes, even warriors need good sentence structure!).